-- “passive” ISPs which do not offer the above features and to which the umbrella of liability exclusions prescribed by the European eCommerce Directive do apply.
+- “passive” ISPs do not offer the above features and to which the umbrella of liability exclusions prescribed by the European eCommerce Directive (and now the Digital Services Acts) apply.

 Are ISPs’ rules applicable to the blockchain?

 The difference between the liability regime applicable to the blockchain and the one regulating ISPs’ liability is based on the fact that the EU eCommerce Directive introduced special rules to exclude such liability.
-Similar rules are not prescribed by regulations governing the blockchain (if any).
+Blockchain regulations do not prescribe similar rules (if any).

 It might be argued that if a DAO cannot be controlled, there is no negligence or wilful misconduct.
-And therefore no liability arises.
-But it might be also argued that either the creation of the DAO trigger liabilities itself or, as mentioned above, all the participants to a DAO can be deemed jointly liable.
+And therefore, no liability arises.
+But it might also be argued that either the creation of the DAO trigger liabilities itself or, as mentioned above, all the participants to a DAO can be jointly liable.

 And what about a private blockchain?

-In case of a private blockchain, the lack of control on the functioning of the platform does not apply.
-But is this sufficient to trigger a liability of the company managing the platform?
-Given the number of transactions that can occur at the same time and automatically on a blockchain, principles similar to those applicable to ISPs might be applicable.
+In the case of a private blockchain, the lack of control over the platform’s functioning does not apply.
+But is this sufficient to trigger liability for the company managing the platform?
+Given the number of transactions that can occur simultaneously and automatically on a blockchain, principles similar to those applicable to ISPs might be useful.

-The peculiarity in such scenario is that platform managers might be obliged to “take down” illegal contents when they receive a court order or a mere notice from a rights holder.
-Also on this point, courts shall be tested though.
+The peculiarity in such a scenario is that platform managers might be obliged to “take down” illegal content when they receive either a court order or a mere notice from a rights holder.
+Also, on this point, courts shall be tested though.

 On a similar issue, the following article “Relevant changes on the liability regime for ISPs with the announced Digital Services Act (DSA)” may be of interest.